 The definition of body appreciation is “holding favorable opinions toward the body regardless of its appearance, accepting the body along with its deviations from societal beauty ideals, respecting the body by attending to its needs and engaging in healthy behaviors, and protecting the body by rejecting unrealistic media appearance ideals.”
 In other words, body appreciation is not about loving the way your body looks in a bathing suit, it’s about having a much deeper and respectful relationship with it.

 A positive body image helps in a variety of ways.
 First, research suggests it helps protect children from the Thin Ideal media exposure they get.
 And second, a positive body view has been linked to better self-esteem, well being and healthier habits.
 Third, children are more likely to listen to cues of hunger and fullness.
-“Based on a study in Developmental Psychology, we do know that initial levels of body appreciation predict future levels of intuitive eating one year later,” says Tylka.
+“Based on a study in Developmental Psychology, we do know that initial levels of body appreciation predict future levels of intuitive eating one year later,” said Tylka.
 “Appreciating the body helps individuals stay in tune with the body’s needs and respect the body, which facilitates their attention to their hunger and satiety cues (intuitive eating) and following these cues to respect their bodies.”

-So while too much weight is one factor that can increase the risk of certain health issues, so is eating a nutrition-poor diet, dieting, inactivity, body dissatisfaction, poor self-esteem, stress, not getting enough sleep, being depressed, being overly anxious etc. The key is to avoid making health all about weight when it’s just one piece of the health puzzle.
+So while too much weight is one factor that can increase the risk of certain health issues, so is eating a nutrition-poor diet, dieting, inactivity, body dissatisfaction, poor self-esteem, stress, not getting enough sleep, being depressed, being overly-anxious, etc. The key is to avoid making health all about weight when it’s just one piece of the health puzzle.
 Because, as that 4th grader has finally discovered all these years later:

 When I feel disconnected from my body, I don’t take care of it.
 When I embrace my body, when I appreciate what it does for me, I do.
 Learning not to hate our bodies isn’t a matter of feeling good or appeasing the self-esteem of fat people, it’s a matter of our physical health and emotional survival.